Eligibility, Accommodations and Arrival Checklist

 2. Proof of Internship

 Interns must submit their proof of summer employment or summer internship with an organization (in the tri-state area) through the online Housing Application.
-Acceptable forms of proof include a formal acceptance letter or email in English and on letterhead from a company representative.
+Acceptable forms of proof include either a formal acceptance letter or email on letterhead from a company representative with contact informaion.

 3. Proof of University Enrollment

-Interns must also submit a photo ID (with full name and photo visible) as their proof of University enrollment through the online Housing Application.
+Interns must also submit a color copy of their current University ID (with full name and photo visible) as their proof of University enrollment through the online Housing Application.

 4. Creating Columbia ID